+Memory pooling makes almost every advanced feature of this project possible.
 The hot-reload system wouldn’t be possible at all without a way to track all existing objects, which memory pooling handily provides.
 Plugins are written in pure C++ and compile to DLLs (or .so on linux/web), which makes the problem more difficult.
-When unloading and reloading a DLL, addresses may change, invalidating any pointers.
+When unloading and reloading a DLL, addresses may change and objects may resize, invalidating any pointers.

 Solving hot-reloading proved quite challenging and required me to research memory layouts, compiler design, and code generation.
 I’ve split it into a separate post to keep this as an overview.
 Click here for more information.